 Now that we are heading into cooler months I’ll be making a lot more soups and stews/casseroles, so I need to start increasing my stock making.
 Once everything goes into the pot, it basically takes care of itself, with occasional skimming of the surface.

-You can ask your butcher or you can chop the chicken carcases into smaller portions yourself, this just makes it easier to fit everything into the stock pot.
-I use either red or brown onions, but as red onions were on special this week……red onions it is!
+You can ask your butcher or you can chop the chicken carcases into smaller portions yourself, this just makes it easier to fit everything into the stock pot or slow cooker.

-I freeze the stock in zip lock bags in 2 cup, 1 cup and ½ cup portions as recipes require different amounts.
+You can freeze the stock in zip lock bags or in glass mason jars in 2 cup, 1 cup and ½ cup portions as recipes require different amounts.
 I find by using this method there is little to no waste.

 3-4 chicken carcases, chopped into smaller pieces